andyphillips/lmax-php-api/README.md

 it and strongly advise you don't either.
 I'd advise you to look at the "proper" LMAX .NET and Java APIs for supported trading apis.

 They're tested and QA'ed.
 This is not.
-Here be dragons and lions and tigers.

 LMAX don't support or even know about this.
 You can try and ask them for support on general protocol questions, but they will stare at you